minoobeyzavi/Twinkle/README.md

 ## Future Direction

-History is made when historic words are spoken; Heartfelt words speak to our souls.
+History is driven by spoken word.
 Once a speech is given or a book is published, one powerful sentence sets the course of evolution.
 "I have a dream."
 Offering <b>Positive Transformative Suggestions</b> as a new tweet is being typed.
 ```
 "JFK: I would never lie to you"  ->  "I always speak to you with integrity”